 Over the years, Wingate has received numerous gifts from the Cannon Foundation, the Charles A. Cannon Charitable Trusts Nos.
 1 and 2, and the Mariam and Robert Hayes Charitable Trust.
 Mariam Cannon Hayes, for whom Wingate’s Hayes building was named, was Charles and Ruth Cannon’s daughter.
 The University is also the caretaker of the Charles A. Cannon Collection of personal papers.

-For more details about the Charles A. Cannon documentary or to view the trailer, see the movie website.
+For more details about the Charles A. Cannon documentary or to view it online, see the movie website.